The next generation of public transportation• 4 min read

-How microtransit and on-demand transit could help bring aging U.S. public transportation into a new era of convenient, flexible, and accessible ridership, especially in the wake of COVID-19.
+How microtransit could help bring aging U.S. public transportation into a new era of convenient, flexible, and accessible ridership, especially in the wake of COVID-19.

 For a majority of Americans, the idea of leaving your personal vehicle at home and taking public transportation isn’t just a long and complex challenge, it may not even be an option.
 While traditional modes of public transit like trains and buses work in some of the nation’s most urban environments, owning a personal vehicle is oftentimes a necessity rather than a choice.